-We present the simulation results of the multiple file scenario with two different strategies, which mainly differ in the way of deciding where a file is replicated: the singlechoice strategy and the multiple-choice strategy.
-The single-choice strategy is exactly the same as the one described in Section 3 using a single family of hash functions.
+We present the simulation results of the multiple-file scenario with two different strategies, which mainly differ in the way of deciding where a file is replicated: the single-choice strategy and the multiple-choice strategy.
+The single-choice strategy is exactly the same as the one described in section III using a single family of hash functions.
 The multiple-choice strategy uses two or more different hash function families for locating a node for replication and requests.
 Whenever a node needs to replicate a file, it locates two candidate destination nodes using two hash function families.
 Then, it compares the nodal loads on those nodes and chooses the node with lower load for replicating the file.
 Whenever a client requests a file, it uses both hash function families simultaneously, finds two nodes and compares the file-specific loads at the two nodes.
 The request will be served by the node with lower file-specific load.

-The multiple-choice strategy can balance the load more effectively than the single-choice strategy.
-The reason can be explained by examining a related balls-in-bins (BNB) problem [15,14,2,24], which is an abstract model for load-balancing.
+The multiple-choice strategy can balance the load more

+Fig. 9.
+Distribution of file servers at the end of simulation with localized requests. (a) MH; (b) CQP-push effectively than the single-choice strategy.
+The reason can be explained by examining a related balls-in-bins (BNB) problem [15], [14], [2], [24], which is an abstract model for load balancing.
 The single-choice BNB problem is to place n balls into k bins by selecting one destination bin uniformly at random and independently across different balls.
-It is well known that, with k = n, the number of balls in the bin with the most balls, which corresponds to the maximum load, is $(1 + o(1)) \frac{\ln n}{\ln \ln n}$ with high probability.
+It is well known that, with k = n, the number of balls in the bin with the most balls, which corresponds to the maximum load, is $(1+o(1))\frac{\ln n}{\ln \ln n}$ with high probability.
 Note that the average number of balls per bin, which corresponds to the average load, is 1 in this case.
 In the multiple-choice BNB problem, for each new ball, d bins are independently and randomly selected and their contents are examined.
 The new ball is placed into the bin with the fewest balls.
-Rather surprisingly, for d > 1, the maximum becomes $(1 + o(1)) \frac{\ln \ln n}{\ln d}$ with high probability, an exponential reduction in the maximum load.
+Rather surprisingly, for d > 1, the maximum becomes $(1+o(1))\frac{\ln \ln n}{\ln d}$ with high probability, an exponential reduction in the maximum load.